by Cynthia M. Johnson, MA

-Eosinophilic gastritis (EG) is a buildup of white blood cells called eosinophils.
-It can lead to long term inflammation of the stomach.
-EG can make it hard for the body to get enough nutrients from food.
+Eosinophilic gastritis (EG) is a condition that results in inflammation of the stomach.
+It can make it hard for the body to get enough nutrients from food.

-EG may occur in cycles.
-Symptom may fade or stop for a time, then they may flare up again.
+EG may happen in cycles.
+Symptoms may fade or stop for a time and then may flare up again.

-It is not clear what causes EG. It is likely due to a blend of gene defects and the environment.
+It is not clear what causes EG. It is likely due to genetics and the environment.
 It may also be linked to an allergic reaction.

-You will be asked about your child’s symptoms and past health.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
-EG is hard to diagnose with simple tests.
-Some tests may be able to rule out other conditions with similar symptoms.
+EG can be hard to diagnose with tests.
+Other issues of the stomach or intestines can cause similar problems.
+Tests to rule out other conditions are:

-A biopsy is the only way to confirm EG. A sample of the stomach will be removed.
-It will be sent to a lab to look for eosinophils.
-This will be done through an endoscopy.
+A biopsy is the only way to confirm EG. A sample of the stomach will be removed and tested to look for eosinophils.

 American Partnership for Eosinophilic Disorders